sotonfencing/sotonfencing.github.io/about.md

 The Committee
 -------------

 These are the people responsible for running the club.
-The committee for the 2016-2017 academic year are:
+The committee for the 2017-2018 academic year are:

-* President: Kate Arnold
+* President: Alex Moor
-* Secretary: Michael Awang
+* Secretary: Oliver Winder
-* Treasurer: Joanne Cornish
+* Treasurer: Hynek Paul
-* Men's Captain: Benedict Cowan
+* Men's Captain: Sam Ogden
-* Men's 2nd Captain: Mike Pollard
+* Men's 2nd Captain: Oliver Winder
-* Women's Captain: Alex Moor
+* Women's Captain: Patricia Kiy
-* Novice Representative: Lizzie Leahy
+* Novice Representative and Officer of Wellbeing: Alexander Lowe
-* Armourer: Elie Antoun
+* Armourer: Mike Pollard and Benedict Cowan
-* Social Secretary: Jordan Block
+* Social Secretary: Dean Benavidez and Ollie Baggs
-* Webmaster: Ewan Chaplin
+* Webmaster: Bethany Holland
-* Ordinary Member: Olly Winder
+* Ordinary Member: Michael Awang

 Contact Us
 ----------